ramseeker/poole/_posts/2025-11-22-we-fed-the-sea-monkeys.md.md

 We fed the sea monkeys  today and it was okay for us and a little fun and then we wrote about other stuff but we could not find a way to get some writing done.
 I really like this.

-Here's a few sea monkeys you can buy:
+Here's a few sea monkeys you can buy if you choose

 [Amazon.com: Animagic Aqua Dragons Hatch 'n' Grow Basic Tank \| Build an Aquatic Ecosystem, Watch Prehistoric Pets Hatch & Grow Science Kit \| Ages 6+ : Toys & Games](https://amzn.to/47WrsIf)